passiv/snaptrade-sdks/docs/trading-with-snaptrade.md

 > 🚧 Soft Rate Limit
 >
-> We ask that you limit trade requests to five (5) at a time.
-Every brokerage varies but we have found anything beyond five may be subject to issues.
+> We recommend that you limit trade requests to 1 trade per second per account to maximize the chances that they are all executed without error.